helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

   == ("Hi":String, "ho":String)
 ```

+You may think, there is no way to do make our function behave like we wanted to, but there
-But there is something we haven't explored, we can define the type of `g` using `∀`!
+is something we haven't explored (and I haven't tell you on purpose), we can define the
-Mmmm..., let's see what happens if we rewrite our typed lambda expression:
+type of `g` using `∀`!
+Mmmm..., let's see what happens if we rewrite our typed lambda
+expression to make `g`'s definition polymorphic:

 ```
 weird = ΛY. λg:(∀X.(X->X)). λa:Y. λs:String. (g Y a, g String s)